Starting a blog is still one of the best online businesses you can create today.

 “What you need to do is find a business niche that is popular and execute better.”Larry LudwigClick to Tweet

-What you need to do is find a niche that is moderate to very popular and execute better than the competing blogs.
+You need to find a moderate to very popular niche and execute better than competing blogs.

 - Be better at writing content.

 - Be better with your blog’s graphic design.